Opinion: The coronavirus is here to stay | DW | 31.12.2020

 Merkel has been facing one of the toughest challenges of her chancellorship, and this was reflected in her speech

 Angela Merkel is right.
 This year saw us confronted with something entirely unexpected.
-That is why Merkel focused much of her New Year' s speech — the last of her chancellorship — on the coronavirus pandemic, which has defined what she called the "relentless" year of 2020.
+That is why the chancellor focused much of her New Year's speech — the last of her chancellorship — on the coronavirus pandemic, which has defined what she called the "relentless" year of 2020.

 While she briefly talked about climate change and establishing more equal living conditions in Germany towards the end of her address, everything else dealt with the virus outbreak — and, especially, with how it is shaping our lives.